OfficeDev/office-js-docs/reference/outlook/1.3/Office.context.mailbox.item.md

 ##### Compose mode

-The `optionalAttendees` property returns a `Recipients` object that provides methods to get and set the optional attendees for a meeting.
+The `optionalAttendees` property returns a `Recipients` object that provides methods to get or update the optional attendees for a meeting.

 ##### Type: